 Grilling 101- The Basics of Grilling Fruit and Veggies

-It doesn't take much more than an open flame and some time on the grill before you have something that tastes amazing!
+It only takes an open flame and some time on the grill before you have something that tastes amazing!
 Grilling fruit and vegetables is easy, but different items have different characteristics.
 To help you get started, follow these few guidelines when prepping to grill these ingredients:

-- Prepare your grill with direct and indirect heat zones.
-Many types of fruit and veggies use direct heat, but some will require more time over indirect heat to cook throughout.
+• Prepare your grill with direct and indirect heat zones.
+Many fruit and veggies use direct heat, but some will require more time over indirect heat to cook throughout.
 Read our post on direct and indirect heat to learn more.

-- Oil the grill grates before placing the fruit or veggies on the grill so they don't stick and can be easily flipped without breaking apart.
+• Oil the grill grates before placing the fruit or veggies on them so they don't stick and can be easily flipped without breaking apart.

-- Use tongs instead of a fork when flipping food because it will puncture the skin, creating air pockets that allow moisture to escape which and dry out quickly.
+• Use tongs instead of a fork when flipping food because it will puncture the skin, creating air pockets that allow moisture to escape and dry out quickly.

-- Smaller items will require alternate equipment like a grill basket or an American Made Grills Griddle Plate.
+• Smaller items require alternate equipment like a grill basket or an American Made Grills Griddle Plate.

 The Basics of Grilling Vegetables

-Grilling and barbecuing vegetables is a great way to add some healthy variety to your diet, but not all veggies grill the same.
-Thinner veggies are suited for high direct heat, while those that are larger and denser will require par-cooking or more time with indirect heat.
+Grilling and barbecuing vegetables is a great way to add healthy variety to your diet, but not all veggies grill the same.
+Thinner veggies are suited for high direct heat, while larger and denser ones will require par-cooking or more time with indirect heat.

 Tender Veggies

 Vegetables like asparagus, broccolini, mushrooms, leeks, and scallions will cook through quickly.
-Using high direct heat, these will finish within about 5 minutes and come off the grill beautifully blackened.
+These will finish within about 5 minutes using high direct heat and come off the grill beautifully blackened.

 Try grilling these other vegetables the same way: broccoli, sugar snap peas, green beans, eggplant, romaine lettuce, sliced peppers, and avocado.